quickapps/docs/eng/developers/packaging.md

 #### STEP 2

-Your GitHub Repo represent your module/theme folder.
+Your GitHub Repo represent your module/theme root folder.
-This means that your Repo root must contain the files and folders of your module/theme.
+This means your Repo root must contain the files and folders of your module/theme.

-e.g.: If you have created a module named `MyModule`, your GitHub Repository should looks:
+e.g. If you have created a module named `MyModule`, your GitHub Repository should looks:

     // https://github.com/your_account_name/QACMS-MyModule